Section 1, Fiscal Management

 3. Is reasonable and commensurate in value to the tangible benefit that MCCCD will receive.

-Paragraphs 9 and 10 below contain some examples of activities that are not official functions, and some that may be if properly documented.
+Paragraph below contains some examples of activities that are not official functions, and some that may be if properly documented.

 General Standards